hellerve/blog/wip/Speeding_up_an_Interpreter.md

 Most of my process is articulated much better than I could in [Eli Bendersky’s second blog post in the series](https://eli.thegreenplace.net/2017/adventures-in-jit-compilation-part-2-an-x64-jit/), though by leaving the optimizations in I was able to beat his simple handrolled JIT by more than 2x.
-The most novel and thus interesting part in my implementation is the part where I actually do inter-thread communication, though.
+The most novel and interesting part in my implementation is the part where I actually do inter-thread communication, though.